mattmoor/contour/design/httpproxy-header-rewrite.md

 ## Goals

-Adding and removing headers from requests and responses at two levels:
+Setting and removing headers from requests and responses at two levels:
 1. Per-route (pre-split),
 1. Per-cluster (post-split).

 ## Non Goals

 - Support for projecting dynamic values into header values.
+- Appending to pre-existing headers (for now).

 ## Background